 For both filming days, I set up the lighting required and worked as the Director of Photography, directing and filming the shots.
 I worked with actors Moses Alexander and Prince Plockey to film the scripted lines and shot list to illustrate the story as best as possible, given the tight time constraints we were meeting.
-The significant advantage of being able to work in larger crews is that people have specific roles which enable more eyes-on set.
+The significant advantage of working in larger crews is that people have specific roles that enable more eyes-on set.
 A larger team helps to realise your creative vision within the timeframe you have.
 However, this short film’s tight budget did not allow for a large crew and additional assistance with all the tasks involved.
 As a London based freelance filmmaker, I have a wide range of film production equipment and so had all that was required to film and light the single actor scenes.
 For this film production, I also carried out the role of sound recordist.

 With the two days’ filming complete, I began the process of the film’s post-production.
 Post-production is all the additional work required after the production phase to create the finished film.
-Examples include editing, colour grading, final sound mixing etc. My priority of any post-production process is to make sure all the filmed media files are securely backed-up and stored safely.
+Examples include editing, colour grading, final sound mixing etc. My priority in any post-production process is to make sure all the filmed media files are securely backed-up and stored safely.
 Once all the media files were secured, I then transcoded all the filmed UHD media into a suitable file format for editing.
 During the next few weeks, I edited this short historical documentary film together.
 As the edit progressed, I added the beautiful music composed for this film.
 Once I was happy with the film, I sent a link for Pamela to watch and offer her feedback.
 I was delighted to hear that she loved the edit, as did both of the actors who re-enacted the Cole life story.

 Historical film production

 This short film has now titled after the person that it’s all about – Christian Frederick Cole.
-Christian Frederick Cole, originally from Sierra Leone (then a British Colony) was Britain’s first Black African to graduate at University-Oxford and went on to become Britain’s first Black African barrister to practise Law in the English High Court.
+Christian Frederick Cole, originally from Sierra Leone (then a British Colony), was Britain’s first Black African to graduate at University-Oxford and went on to become Britain’s first Black African barrister to practise Law in the English High Court.
 This short historical film production brings his unique story back to life to inspire a new audience and a new generation, also to recognise this vital part of black history in Britain.